JesseAyegba/safe-space-server/README.md

 This repository represents server-side implementation of Safe space (a cloud storage platform).
-It utilizes technologies like Node JS, Express and Typescript and is expected to be deployed to a worker node in a kubernetes cluster served from AWS.
+It utilizes technologies like Node JS, Express and Typescript and is expected to be deployed to a worker node of a kubernetes cluster served from AWS.

 ## Getting this project to work🚀🧑‍🚀